 In the emergency department, doctors check for any injuries that require immediate treatment or may cause serious complications, such as compartment syndrome Compartment Syndrome Compartment syndrome is increased pressure in the space around certain muscles.
 It occurs when injured muscles swell so much that they cut off their blood supply.
 Pain in the injured limb increases... read more .
 Without treatment, complications may get worse, becoming more painful and making loss of function more likely.

 To make sure the injured part is not deprived of blood, doctors surgically repair damaged arteries unless the arteries are small and blood flow is not affected.

 Severed nerves are also repaired surgically, but this surgery can be delayed until several days after the injury if necessary.
 If nerves are bruised or damaged, they may heal on their own.

-If the skin is torn, the wound is covered with a sterile dressing, and the injured person is given a vaccine to prevent tetanus and antibiotics to help prevent infection.
-Also, the wound is cleaned, usually after a local anesthetic is used to numb the area.
+If the skin is torn, the wound is covered with a sterile dressing, and the injured person is given a vaccine to prevent tetanus Diphtheria-Tetanus-Pertussis Vaccine The diphtheria, tetanus, and pertussis vaccine is a combination vaccine that protects against these three diseases: Diphtheria usually causes inflammation of the throat and mucous membranes... read more and antibiotics to help prevent infection.
+Also, the wound is cleansed, usually after a local anesthetic is used to numb the area.

 After serious injuries are treated, doctors focus on relieving symptoms and immobilizing soft-tissue injuries as needed.